analogdevicesinc/hightemp/readme.md

 ## Project Descriptions ##
 /mcu contains the VA10800 ARM® Cortex®-M0 firmware project, utilizing FreeRTOS.
 The project was developed with Keil µvision IDE revision 5.23.
 The code size is below 32k and the free evaluation version can be used.

+/mcu_pack contains the Keil "pack" file for supporting the VORAGO VA10800.
+See the documentation referenced below for instructions on installation of this file in the Keil IDE

 /ht_daq_viewer contains the C# project for the HT DAQ Viewer application.